 How This Shapes My Perspective on Life

-Knowing how much I fear living in pain has changed the way I see life.
-I don’t just want to live long—I want to live well.
-I want to wake up every day feeling strong, active, and able to do the things I love.
-The idea of being stuck in a body that no longer moves the way I want is something I can’t ignore.
+Knowing how much I fear living in pain has completely changed the way I view life.
+I don’t just want to live a long time—I want to live well.
+I want to wake up each day feeling strong, active, and able to do the things I love.

-This fear also makes me more grateful for my health.
-I don’t take simple things like walking, biking, or even getting out of bed without pain for granted.
-Every time I see someone struggling with chronic pain, it reminds me how important it is to take care of my body while I still can.
+That’s why I’m deeply grateful for my health.
+I no longer take simple things for granted—like walking, biking, or getting out of bed without pain.
+Every time I see someone living with chronic pain, it reminds me how important it is to take care of my body while I still can.

-At the same time, I try not to let this fear consume me.
-Worrying too much about the future can take away from enjoying life now.
-Instead of stressing over what might happen, I focus on what I can control—staying active, eating well, and doing my best to live a pain-free, independent life for as long as possible.
+At the same time, I try not to let that fear take over.
+Worrying too much about what could happen only steals joy from the present.
+So instead, I focus on making mindful choices and doing what I can now to support a life that’s pain-free and independent for as long as possible.

 What I Do to Avoid Living in Pain